krishthukral/cpsc210project/README.md

 2. Fixed the gui by creating some more classes so the code better adheres to the single responsibility principle.
 So I increased the Cohesion by making all the classes into a package into the listeners package to increase cohesion and make it more readable so not everything is one long class and so its not as hard to read.
+3.I also grouped a lot of things from exceptions to graphics and console ui separated so they are more readable